 Documents Needed For Renting a Car and Driving Legally in Italy

 - Driver’s license from your home country + potentially International Driving Permit if you are not a resident of the European Union.
 It’s officially required by law, but most rental car companies don’t ask for it.

 - Credit Card (unless you’ve made arrangements with the car rental company to NOT use a credit card and leave a cash deposit)

 Many car rental companies operate in Italy, internationally and local.
 The most established are:

 I like to use a search consolidator like DiscoverCars.com to check individual car rental companies’ availability for the best prices.

 Unlike in many other European countries, basic CDW car rental insurance is mandatory in Italy.
 You are legally required to have this coverage while driving a rental car in Italy, and the rental companies won’t let their car off the lot until they are sure you’re covered.

-If you’re planning on using an insurance from your credit card company, you will be asked to sign a waiver stating that you do have such insurance on your card and that you’re responsible to pay for everything up front and then you can claim it back from your credit card company.
+If you’re planning on using insurance from your credit card company, you will be asked to sign a waiver stating that you do have such insurance on your card and that you’re responsible to pay for everything upfront and then you can claim it back from your credit card company.

-IMPORTANT: Almost all credit card companies don’t offer car rental insurance in Italy!
-Don’t lie that you have an insurance with your card when you don’t, as if something happens you’ll be in big trouble.
+IMPORTANT: Not all credit card companies offer car rental insurance in Italy!
+Don’t lie that you have insurance with your card when you don’t, as if something happens you’ll be in big trouble.

 Including CDW and theft insurance in a prepaid car rental rate when you book your car is almost always significantly cheaper than booking a basic car rate ahead of time and opting in for insurance at the pickup desk.